OxyNeo is Supposed to Be Canada's Solution to OxyContin Abuse and Addiction - But Will it Actually Work this Way?

 Canadian heroin tends to come directly from Afghanistan, with some trafficking channels being established by returning soldiers.
 According to the www.canada.com news article, the ages of Canadians abusing heroin keep dropping, from around 19 a few decades ago to as young as 14 today.

 Transitioning Off OxyContin to?

 The best thing that could happen to those who have been abusing OxyContin is that they transition to sobriety rather than to OxyNeo.
 What is needed for this to happen is an effective drug rehabilitation program, one that results in sobriety for the majority of those going through the program.
 While many drug rehabs across the continent state success rates of 16% to 20%, the Narconon drug and alcohol rehabilitation program routinely sees success rates of 70% or better.

-In Trios-Rivieres, Quebec, a Narconon rehab center offers long-term residential rehabilitation to those who wish to end their addictions.
-Another Narconon center offers effective help in Alberta, the province with the highest rate of opioid use in the country in 2010.
-In Vancouver, a drug education unit featuring the Narconon drug prevention curriculum fans out to prevent young people from starting to abuse OxyContin, heroin or other drugs.
+The Narconon rehab centers offer long-term residential rehabilitation to those who wish to end their addictions.
+Also in Vancouver, a drug education unit featuring the Narconon drug prevention curriculum fans out to prevent young people from starting to abuse OxyContin, heroin or other drugs.

 Those who have been addicted to opiates or any drugs including marijuana and alcohol deserve the chance to find lasting sobriety.
 That is both the goal and the result of the Narconon addiction recovery program.